House plants that are poisonous for cats

 Snake Plant

-Snake plants, often referred to as ‘mother-in-law's tongue’ are well-known as one of the best plants for low light conditions, and for improving air quality – but they are not so healthy for cats as they can cause nausea, vomiting, and diarrhoea if ingested.
+Snake plants, often referred to as 'mother-in-law's tongue' are well-known as one of the best plants for low light conditions, and for improving air quality - but they are not so healthy for cats as they can cause nausea, vomiting, and diarrhoea if consumed.

 Philodendron